Redocly/redocly-cli-cookbook/rulesets/common-mistakes/README.md

 ## References

-As explained in [that issue](https://github.com/Redocly/redocly-cli/issues/1331), here is why each rule is included:
+Here is why each rule is included:

 - `no-server-example.com`: most likely a copy-paste error from some example in a documentation
 - `no-server-trailing-slash`: prevents double slash between the server and the endpoint path, no downside